 It all comes down to a widespread misunderstanding about what is possible and not possible with regular expressions.

-Regular expressions uses character patterns to locates matches in a string.
+Regular expressions uses character patterns to match substrings in a string.
 These patterns are pretty flexible and powerful, but they have one important limitation: They cannot be recursive.

 Lets say you have this string "( ( ) )" and you want to find matching pairs of parentheses.
 You cannot write a regular expression which match "( ( ) )", but not "( ( )".
 Well you can if you only need to match to a specific nesting depth, but you cannot write a regular expression which would match to any depth.
 Because the pattern between the start and end parenthesis is same as the whole pattern.